 Emogene Marie Ingram is a lady full of enthusiasm and alive with Christ.
 Saved as a child, and reared in a Christian home, her father being a pastor and her mother a missionary, attributes to her strong roots in her faith.

 As a young person, Emogene, with her sisters, sang gospel music on the radio.
 As an adult she went on to minister in prisons, taught Sunday School and conducted Bible studies, and is still very much involved in outreach ministries and personal evangelism; knowing the promise of God in 1 Corinthians 15:58 “To be steadfast, unmovable, always abounding in the work of the Lord, forasmuch as ye know that your labor is not in vain in the Lord."

-She is the mother of two children, and a grandmother of nine, and a great grandmother of two.
+She is the mother of two children, and a grandmother of nine, and a great grandmother of four.

 She was licensed as a minister in 1988, and ordained as an elder in 1990 under Restoration Christian Fellowship Church (RCFC), where she served as Co-Pastor with her husband, Joseph L. Ingram, in Sicklerville, New Jersey.
 In 1991, she was ordained under the International Ministerial Fellowship of Jameson Evangelistic Association of Philadelphia, Pennsylvania under the leadership of Dr. Howard O. Jameson.
 She was installed to the office of Senior Pastor of RCFC, May 4, 2002 under the leadership of Overseer Joseph L. Ingram.
 In 2005, she was ordained under the World Harvest Church Ministerial Fellowship of Columbus, Ohio under the leadership of Pastor Rod Parsley.
 They host a weekly radio broadcast, “Time of Restoration Ministry.”